Everyone has different learning needs. We’ve got options for you!

 All of our workshops are interactive and prioritize hands on learning.
 You’ll leave with experience that you can build on right away.

 • AAC and Play has been popular for years, and now we're offering something new!
+We’ve updated the content and created a two-part series.

 • Starting this fall, we will offer monthly 1-hour online group coaching with special topics from October to December.
 Each participant also will get one 1:1 coaching session focused on their students.
 This is perfect for professionals looking to improve their AAC skills.
 We will limit the group to 10 people.